coredns/coredns/CONTRIBUTING.md

 ## New Plugins

 A new plugin is (usually) about 1000 lines of Go.
 This includes tests and some plugin boiler plate.
-This is a considerable amount of code and will take time review.
+This is a considerable amount of code and will take time to review.
 To prevent too much back and forth it is advisable to start with the plugin's `README.md`; This will be it's main documentation and will help nail down the correct name of the plugin and its various config options.